18593 views

 In the late 15th – early 16th centuries, another monument of architecture and art – the Borgia Tower (Torre dei Borgia), appears in the Vatican.
 Again, Pope Julius II founded the tradition of collecting fine items.
 In the 16th century, he actively began to collect copies of ancient Roman sculptures and arranged a suitable space for their exhibit.

-According to the statistics, the Vatican Museums are the 5th most visited art museum in the world.
+According to the statistics, the Vatican Museums are the 5th most visited art museums in the world.
 There were 6 million visitors in 2017

-On 1st of January 2017, Barbarra Jatta became new Director of the Vatican Museums, replacing Antonio Paolucci
+On 1st of January 2017, Barbara Jatta became the new Director of the Vatican Museums, replacing Antonio Paolucci

 One of the wealthiest art collections globally represents worldwide known masterpieces from the most notable artists.
 Read about the best things to see in the Vatican Museums: